Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-In this test, we use PicoScenes to control the QCA9300 NICs on both Tx and Rx ends to scan the bandwidth from 5MHz to 55MHz with 5MHz spacing.
-Details of bandwidth tuning are previously described in Section~\ref{ssec:sf_tuning}.
-To the best of our knowledge, this is \textit{the first work that measures the CSI under different bandwidths on COTS NICs}.
+In this test, we used PicoScenes to scan the bandwidth of both QCA9300 NICs from 5 to 55 MHz with a 5 MHz spacing and, at each bandwidth, performed 1000 CSI measurements.
+To the best our knowledge, this is \textit{the first measurement of CSI at non-standard bandwidths on COTS NICs}.
 Fig.~\ref{fig:rate_scan} shows the average magnitude and phase of the received CSI.

-The results are just astonishing, and we get the following key observations: \begin{enumerate}[leftmargin=*] \item The distortion shows the bandwidth-related shape altering.
-Specifically, as the bandwidth decreases, the magnitude response deforms from the M-shaped to the never seen inverted V-shaped, whilst the phase response deforms from the lying S-shaped to roughly a straight line. \item As bandwidth increases, we observe an increase in the curvature of both the M-shaped magnitude and the lying S-shaped phase distortion. \end{enumerate}
+The results are remarkable: \textit{the distortion clearly shows a bandwidth-related shape change}.
+Specifically, \begin{itemize}[leftmargin=*] \item as the bandwidth increases, we observe an increase in the curvature of both the M-shaped magnitude distortion and the horizontal S-shaped phase distortion, and \item as the bandwidth decreases, the magnitude response deforms from an M shape to an inverted V shape, and the phase response deforms from a horizontal S shape to an approximately straight line. \end{itemize}